The need for incisive, up-to-date market intelligence has never been greater

 BrandZ™ and Kantar insights can point the way to recovery and growth

-Much of the business playbook for India has been rendered quaint by the events of 2020.
-In its place have arisen a host of open questions: questions surrounding new distribution channels, India’s rapidly shifting media landscape, recovering consumer demand, and the ideal tenor of brand messaging in uncertain times.
+Much of the business playbook for Japan has been rendered quaint by the events of 2020.
+In its place has arisen a host of open questions: questions surrounding the feasibility of e-commerce, shaky consumer confidence, the wisdom of discounting and more broadly the issue of flexibility at workplace and gender equality.
 To name only a few examples.

-But this moment promises change of a different magnitude.
+But this year promises change of a different magnitude.
 First and foremost, in the lives of those most directly affected by COVID-19, including the brave medical staff and first responders on the frontline of this health crisis.
-But also, and more collectively, in the vast project that is now underway to reopen and rebuild a 1.3 billion person-strong economy.
+But also, and more collectively, in the vast project of transforming the Japanese economy to meet the new realities, now including those of a post-pandemic world.

-Indeed, this report serves as a testament to the varied and successful ways brands in India [a]have risen to meet an extraordinary moment.
-The BrandZ™ Top 75 Most Valuable Indian Brands is not an easy list to get on.
+Indeed, this report serves as a testament to the varied and successful ways that Japanese brands have risen to meet an extraordinary moment.
+The BrandZ™ Top 50 Most Valuable Japanese Brands is not an easy list to get on.
 The brands on this year’s ranking are all here because they are committed to adding new and meaningful value to consumers’ lives.

 At Kantar we, too, have found new ways to deliver on our business of providing essential market intelligence.
-This year, in addition to its wide range of existing data offerings, Kantar has launched the COVID-19 Barometer to glean real-time consumer insights during this fast-moving period in history.
+This year, in addition to its wide range of existing data offerings, Kantar has launched new, pandemic-focused global surveys to glean real-time consumer insights during this fast-moving period in history.
 It has also continued to pioneer new metrics and analytical tools in critical business areas like corporate reputation, brand trust, and sustainability.

-As the world emerges from the shock of Covid-19, brands will need to find new ways that their products and services can be relevant to how we will live in a changed reality.
-That’s where we at Kantar can help, as the world’s leading data and insights consultancy, with 30,000 people working with Kantar worldwide.
+As the world emerges from the shock of COVID-19, brands will need to find new ways to keep their products and services relevant in a changed society.
+That’s where we at Kantar can help, as the world’s leading data and insights consultancy.

-We help define and build meaningfully different brands with our holistic brand guidance approach that combines innovations, experiences, creative content, and media investment to optimize investment and accelerate profitable growth.
+We help define and build meaningfully different brands with our holistic brand guidance – an approach that combines innovations, experiences, creative content, and media investment to optimize investment and accelerate profitable growth.